 MVH ensures that every desexing procedure is as stress-free as possible.
 During the procedure, our highly trained nurses administer intravenous fluids to ensure your pet is well hydrated and we carefully monitor your pet throughout.
 We also administer pain relief medication that lasts until long after the operation to keep your pet nice and comfortable.

-Pets are dropped off in the morning, no breakfast.
-The same afternoon, they are walked, fed (and usually cuddled), then taken home by you.
-Your pet needs to rest for the next 7-10 days (no walks) and the stitches need to be removed 12 days after the surgery, but this is covered in the surgery cost.
+The same afternoon, they are walked, fed, (and usually cuddled), all before you come to pick them up.
+Your pet needs to rest for the next 7-10 days (no walks) and the stitches need to be removed 12 days after the surgery (note that this is covered within the surgery cost).